 - Drug violation

 - Destruction/damages/vandalism of property

 These crimes must be reported if they occur:

 - On campus – including student residential buildings

 - On public property adjacent to and accessible from campus

 - On non-campus property owned or controlled by the university

 Pursuant to federal legislations – Title IX policy and the Jeanne Clery Act - all university employees, except Samford University identified confidential resources, are required to report any act of sexual misconduct or sexual assault.
-University personnel identified as confidential resources are university counselors Richard Yoakum and Lyndsay Cogdill; university health providers Dr. Mark Ticola and Ms. Leslie Canfield; and ministers to students Mr. Brian Pitts and Ms. April Robinson.
+University personnel identified as confidential resources are university counselors Richard Yoakum and Lyndsay Cogdill; university health provider Ms. Leslie Canfield; and ministers to students Mr. Brian Pitts and Mrs. Renee Pitts.
 All other employees are considered a Campus Security Authority – CSA.